 If you know it or not, if you are running Spotify Premium, there is a higher chance of ad-blocking add-ons interference with the Spotify web player.
 To cope up with that, the one thing you can ensure is to turn them off through the add-ons menu of your browser or their toolbar icon.

-However, if you are using some of the popular ad-blocker add-ons which simply allow you to whitelist the complete domain with a single click of enable/disable button.
+However, if you are using some of the popular ad-blocker add-ons which simply allow you to whitelist the complete domain with a single click of the enabling/disable button.

 Clear Browser Cookies and Cache